buildpacks/rfcs/text/0006-app-layer-metadata-source.md

 Adds `Config.Labels."io.buildpacks.app.metadata"` property to the manifest to hold app specific metadata.

-This RFC further proposes to add a source uri and ref properties to this new app metadata property, `Config.Labels."io.buildpacks.app.metadata".source.uri` & `Config.Labels."io.buildpacks.app.metadata".source.ref`.
+This RFC further proposes to add a source uri, branch and ref properties to this new app metadata property, `Config.Labels."io.buildpacks.app.metadata".source.uri`, `Config.Labels."io.buildpacks.app.metadata".source.branch` & `Config.Labels."io.buildpacks.app.metadata".source.ref`.

 # Motivation
 [motivation]: #motivation

 - **Why should we do this?**
 The provenance of the app should be transparent, and the image should be reproducible.
-Providing metadata about the source uri and ref of the App assists in achieving this.
+Providing metadata about the source uri, branch and ref of the App assists in achieving this.

 - **What use cases does it support?**